shridmishra/shridmishra/README.md

-hey, i’m shrid — a design engineer who loves crafting thoughtful, user-centered, and visually appealing interfaces.
+hey, i’m shrid — a fullstack & blockchain developer

 🔗: <a href="https://shrid.in">shrid.in<a/>